zss-in-js/eslint-plugin-zss-lint/readme.md

 ## Recommended

-As for the recommended rules, two rules will be enabled with a warning.
+As for the recommended rules, two rules will be enabled with the recess-order is "warn", valid-value is "error".

 ```json
   "extends": [